csuwildcat/ddi/specs/container-overview.md

 ## Request/Response

-To maximize reuse of existing standards and open source projects, The REST API uses [JSON API's specification][2773b365] for request, response, and query formats, and leverages Schema.org's standard data set for encoding stored data and response objects.
+To maximize reuse of existing standards and open source projects, The REST API uses [JSON API's specification][2773b365] for request, response, and query formats, and leverages standard schemas for encoding stored data and response objects.
 Requests should be formatted in accordance with the JSON API documentation: http://jsonapi.org/format/#fetching.
 Note: the `Accept` header parameter for requests should be set to `application/vnd.api+json`.

 #### Authentication